sourcehut-mirrors/chawan/README.md

 ## WARNING

 This library is still in beta stage.
-The API may undergo significant changes before the 1.0 release.
+The API **will** undergo significant changes before the 1.0 release.

 ## Usage